Sumit-Baviskar/Tata-Company-Project/README.md

 # :paperclip: TASK 4 **(Map distribution by count of customer per country)**

-The CEO is looking to gain insights on the demand for their products.
+**The CEO is looking to gain insights on the demand for their products.
 He wants to look at all countries and see which regions have the greatest demand for their products.
 Once the CEO gets an idea of the regions that have high demand, he will initiate an expansion strategy which will allow the company to target these areas and generate more business from these regions.
 He wants to view the entire data on a single view without the need to scroll or hover over the data points to identify the demand.
-There is no need to show data for the United Kingdom as the CEO is more interested in viewing the countries that have expansion opportunities.
+There is no need to show data for the United Kingdom as the CEO is more interested in viewing the countries that have expansion opportunities.**

-**Solution--** As seen in map chart we can observe that , Europe has been the major customer of product of our company like Netherlands, Finland ,Sweden etc followed by Austrialia.
-But we can also Focus on North America had the product sold is less in this region . we have to form different plan for both regionfor more revenue opportunity
+## Solution

+As seen in map chart we can observe that a world map highlighting the demand for products in various countries, excluding the United Kingdom.
+The map uses color coding and numerical values to represent the demand in different regions.
+Here is a summary of the regions with the greatest demand:

+Australia: 83,653

+United States: 2,763

+Germany: 16,787

+France: 4,719

+Netherlands: 5,224

+Canada: 1,034

+Brazil: 356

+Spain: 1,197

+Sweden: 1,066

+Belgium: 1,032

+These regions show significant demand for the company's products and present potential opportunities for expansion.
+The CEO can use this visual to identify high-demand areas and develop targeted expansion strategies to generate more business from these regions.
+The map provides a clear, single-view representation of the data, making it easy to identify key markets without the need to scroll or hover over data points.

 **Soultion 4 ---** https://public.tableau.com/app/profile/sumit.baviskar/viz/Solutin4/Solution4